Aging Condo Building? How a Building Envelope Assessment Can Help

 - Who the original developer was;

-- If original developer is no longer around, why not, and who is responsible for managing any warranties covered by the original developer?
+- If the original developer is no longer around, why not, and who is responsible for managing any warranties covered by the original developer?

-Armed with key information about the building and where it’s at in its lifecycle will help you make an informed decision about the condo building you buy in to.
+Armed with key information about the building and where it’s at in its lifecycle will help you make an informed decision about the condo building you buy into.